 Supernetting: This occurs when the route summary mask has a value smaller than the traditional default class mask.

 Note that in the network topology above, R5 has four clients and each has a variable IP address space.
-The address range of the four clients can be summarized by a route to R6.
+A route to R6 can summarize the address range of the four clients.
 Route 192.168.0.0/20, summarized or aggregated, includes all networks of clients A, B, C and D. This type of route is known as the “supernet path”.
-A subnet summarizes several network addresses with a mask smaller than the class mask.
+A subnet summarizes several network addresses with a mask more petite than the class mask.

 What Does It Do?